-IAFT does not hire career filmmaking professors.
+IAFT does not hire career professors.
 We hire Mentors…

 A Mentor is someone who believes in you, who sees your potential, and who wants to help you find your own path to success.
 We hire industry-experienced professionals that want to share their experience and knowledge of their craft.

 We know that you want to be taught by those that have actually worked in the industry and have real working experience to share.
 IAFT Mentors are chosen from around the globe with careful consideration.
 Our Mentors have actual industry experience, instructional skills, and – most importantly – the ability to nurture you in your creative and technical aspirations.

 Because we hire working professionals, we cannot promise who our mentors will be in any given term.